-As of March 31, 2022, cumulative overall variance primarily represents understatement errors for Prospect CharterCare Physicians.
+As of December 31, 2022, cumulative overall variance primarily represents understatement errors for Prospect CharterCARE Physicians.

 Based on the procedures performed, Prospect is in compliance with the Condition and repaid a total of during the quarter.
-This amount is more than the reported amount due to misstatement of prior quarterly amounts.
-The identified misstatements do not impact Prospect's compliance with the Condition.
 Prospect additionally met the requirement under Condition 6.2(c) for the release of funds in amounts equal to the Monthly Repayments per CMS Reports, as noted in Table 9.1.1.
+As of December 31, 2022, all amounts advanced to Prospect have been recouped by CMS.